alisharify7/flask_captcha2/README.md

 @app.route("/v3-verify/", methods=["POST"])
 def index():
-    # with is_verify method verify the captcha
+    # with the is_verify method verify the captcha
     if google_captcha3.is_verify():
         return "Captcha is ok."
     else: